 Prior to COVID-19, plenty of conversations took place at the water coolers or in your office’s kitchen about rumors and innuendo which, whether good or bad, kept your team engaged.

 However, the Economist Intelligence Unit’s 2019 study into the impact of workplace communication drives home the challenge that many organizations face with the water cooler, be that in the office or over Zoom:

 “Employees believe miscommunication is contributing to their stress, failure to complete projects and loss of sales.

 Employees’ struggles to connect often result in unclear expectations that are amplified under pressure.”

 A clear benefit of Strategy Execution Management is the transparency and direction setting involved with following processes such as the seven steps of Hoshin Kanri.

-These well-formed processes ensure that your staff are aware of the exact targets and projects they are expected to be involved in to support the achievement of breakthrough goals.
+These well-formed processes ensure that your staff is aware of the exact targets and projects they are expected to be involved in to support the achievement of breakthrough goals.

-This, when combined with road shows and a suite of communication tools, only serve to demonstrate the direction your organization continues to head in and dispel demoralizing rumours about the state of the nation.
+This, when combined with roadshows and a suite of communication tools, only serve to demonstrate the direction your organization continues to head in and dispel demoralizing rumors about the state of the nation.

 4. Better serving customers

 The ultimate goal of Strategy Execution Management is not ROI.
 It rests in the hearts and minds of your customers.